 Early Care & EducationFirst Steps 4K

-First Steps 4K offers free four-year-old kindergarten to qualifying children in South Carolina.
-We partner with more than 200 private, nonprofit, and faith-based centers across the state, making it easy for families to find a high-quality program that meets their needs.
+First Steps 4K offers free, full-day four-year-old kindergarten to qualifying children in South Carolina.
+We partner with more than 270 licensed child care centers and private schools across the state, making it easy for families to find a high-quality program that meets their needs.